-Pupils study five different sports, from which they will then select four for assessment.

-Boys: select four from Rugby, Hockey, Cricket, Athletics and Swimming Girls: select four from Lacrosse, Netball, Tennis, Athletics and Swimming
+Pupils will cover a range of sports offered by the School, from which they will then select three for assessment: Rugby, Hockey, Cricket, Athletics, Lacrosse, Netball, Tennis and Swimming.

 Pupils aim to improve their performance in each sport and to build on their knowledge of the necessary skills, tactics and rules.
 They are assessed throughout the course and then in a final practical assessment at the end of the course.
-In addition, pupils choose one of their activities to explore in greater depth and will be assessed on their ability to analyse performance in this activity; this includes planning, performing and evaluating a Personal Exercise Programme.
+In addition, pupils choose one of their activities to explore in greater depth and will be assessed on their ability to analyse performance in this activity; this includes planning, performing and evaluating a Personal Exercise Programme, which is worth 10% of the final grade.